TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

 Long story short: In most cases, **push to master**.
-The rest is being taken care of when time is right.
+The rest is being taken care of by core team members!

 Push 8.7 branch::